Amanullah Khan (JKLF): Pakistan

 Yasin Malik, the JKLF leader in the Valley, renounced violence in 1994 and declared an "indefinite ceasefire."
 Malik's peaceful struggle was unacceptable to Amanullah Khan, who removed him as the president of JKLF.
 In return, Malik expelled Khan from the chairmanship.
 Thus JKLF had split into two factions.
 The Pakistan government recognised Yasin Malik as the leader of JKLF, which further complicated the situation.

-Ellis and Khan state that, during the Azad Kashmir elections in 1996, JKLF commanded more support than all the traditional parties, even though it was not allowed to contest elections due to its pro-Independence stance.
+Ellis and Khan state that, during the Azad Jammu and Kashmir elections in 1996, JKLF commanded more support than all the traditional parties, even though it was not allowed to contest elections due to its pro-Independence stance.

 The two branches of JKLF reunited in 2011.
 Although Khan supported armed resistance, he never picked up arms himself.

 Writings

 Khan has written two books, namely "Free Kashmir" (English), and "My Autobiography" (in Urdu).
 He has also written about three dozen booklets and pamphlets in English and Urdu about various aspects of the Kashmir issue.
 He has visited over twenty countries to lobby for his cause, including attending the UN General Assembly and held many press conferences there.
 Khan stated that he was not an enemy of the people or the state of India or Pakistan but only of the governmental machinery which has kept his motherland under subjugation and of those politicians who deny Kashmiris their inherent and pledged right of self-determination.